 Aileen leads Scottish Enterprise's strategic support to the tourism industry focusing on destination development; data & digital tourism.
 Working with partners including the Scottish Tourism Alliance she is helping to create a positive environment for growth in the Scottish tourism economy.

-Ian was a member of the winning team at the Local Transport Product Forge in May 2017 & has since mentored the CDD and ETIC Product Forges.
+Ian was a member of the winning team at the Local Transport Product Forge in May 2017 & has since mentored the CDD, ETIC and Public Health Product Forges.
 He began his graduate career working at QMU, and later moved to the Scottish Funding Council for Further and Higher Education where he worked in strategic planning and grant giving.
 Ian trained in evaluation with Manchester Institute of Innovation Research and holds a Postgraduate Diploma in People & Organisational Development from Roffey Park Institute.

 Synden works as a Project Manager for Scottish Enterprise - working in several sectors at one time to deliver key economic development projects.